oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/optimize-integral/README.md

 ## What did we learn?
 There are big jumps going from O0 to O1, and from O1 to O2.
-But we see very little performance gain going from O2 to O3.
+But we see minimal performance gain going from O2 to O3.
-This does vary by application but generally with Intel® Compilers O2 is has most optimizations.
-Sometimes O3 can help, of course, but generally O2 is sufficient for most applications.
+This does vary by application but generally with Intel® Compilers O2 has the most optimizations.
+Sometimes O3 can help, of course, but generally, O2 is sufficient for most applications.

 ### Further Exploration
 The Intel® Fortran Compiler has many options for optimization.